Front Desk Agent Must-Have Resume Skills and Keywords

 Uncommon Keywords on Front Desk Agent Resumes

-Employer job listings often list Quality Assurance as requirements in Front Desk Agent job descriptions; however, job seekers mention them far less frequently on their resumes.
-If you possess this experience, including this keyword prominently on your resume when applying for a Front Desk Agent role may help you stand out more to hiring managers.
+Employer job listings often list Ability to Multi Task, Service Orientation, Hotel Management, Team Work, Baggage Claim or Memorization as requirements in Front Desk Agent job descriptions; however, job seekers mention them far less frequently on their resumes.
+If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Front Desk Agent role may help you stand out more to hiring managers.

 Common Keywords on Front Desk Agent Resumes

 Both employer job listings and resumes from people who’ve held the role of Front Desk Agent tend to always include skills and requirements found in this list.
-Whether you’ve only got Loss Prevention or Baggage Claim in your background and experience, make sure to highlight the term prominently on your resume.
+Whether you’ve only got Lodging, Resort Experience, Guest Service, Hospitality, Communication Skills, Detail Oriented, Reservation Management, Front Office or Receptionist in your background and experience, make sure to highlight the term prominently on your resume.
 As a job seeker you’ll be competing with many others who are bound to have as many as you (or more!) of these common resume keywords highlighted in their application for a job as a Front Desk Agent.

 Uncommon Keywords on Front Desk Agent Job Descriptions

-Employer job listings seldom list Laundry Services, Lobbying, Cash Handling, Reservation Management, Compliance, Property Management, Hospitality, Guest Service, Personal Shopping or Front Office as important skills or qualifications in Front Desk Agent job descriptions.
+Employer job listings seldom list Scheduling, English Speaking, Housekeeping, Customer Service, MS Office, Cash Handling, Multi Tasking or Answering Phones as important skills or qualifications in Front Desk Agent job descriptions.
 Nevertheless, job seekers mention them much more commonly in their resumes.
 If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Front Desk Agent role may go unnoticed or even discounted by hiring managers.

-The most common important skills required by employers are Loss Prevention and Baggage Claim.
+The most common important skills required by employers are Lodging, Resort Experience, Guest Service, Hospitality, Communication Skills, Detail Oriented and Reservation Management.
 These skills and requirements are just as likely to be mentioned by employers as well as on resumes of people that held a job as a Front Desk Agent, suggesting that having these keywords on a resume are important for success as a Front Desk Agent.
-Additionally, employer Front Desk Agent job descriptions list Quality Assurance as a desirable experience, even though Quality Assurance appears 4.43 times less on resumes, suggesting that it's worth considering including this term if you possess the experience.
+Additionally, employer Front Desk Agent job descriptions list Ability to Multi Task as a desirable experience, even though Ability to Multi Task appears 6.51 times less on resumes, suggesting that it's worth considering including this term if you possess the experience.

 Although you'd probably love to load up your resume with every possible keyword you can, employers tend to look for the things they specify in the job description.
-Our analysis suggests that highlighting too prominently terms like Laundry Services, Lobbying, Cash Handling, Reservation Management, Compliance, Property Management and Hospitality may be something to reconsider.
-These 7 terms appear 2.01, 2.17, 2.66, 3.06, 3.21, 3.64 and 3.79 times less frequently, respectively, than in job descriptions for a Front Desk Agent role.
+Our analysis suggests that highlighting too prominently terms like Scheduling, English Speaking, Housekeeping, Customer Service, MS Office, Cash Handling and Multi Tasking may be something to reconsider.
+These 7 terms appear 2.24, 2.81, 2.99, 3.05, 3.37, 3.55 and 4.16 times less frequently, respectively, than in job descriptions for a Front Desk Agent role.
 This indicates that highlighting any of these keywords on your resume may not be a great way to stand out to a potential employer.

 Unless your resume has a good density of the following skills and experience listed, you may not be considered for the role of Front Desk Agent.
 Make sure to include a strong showing for the following keywords on your resume: